free things to do in New York City

 Discussion | Conversaciones: Latinos in the Arts

-The New York metropolitan area’s Latino population numbered 50 million in the 2010 census, up from 35 million in the 2000 census.
+The New York metropolitan area’s Latino population numbered 50 million in the 2010 census, up from more 35 million in the 2000 census.
 The number of Hispanic-owned businesses is consistently growing, along with the consumer clout of the Spanish speaking community.
 Despite significant gains, challenges and barriers to growth remain, obstructing the advantages of full economic potential at the individual level and limiting expansion and productivity at the macroeconomic level.
 And yet, there remains a growing need for creative talent in a bilingual market that demands media that can address the cultural needs of the Latino community.
-The upcoming mesa redonda, which will be moderated by MTV2’s Desi Sanchez, will address jobs in the bilingual marketplace and how individuals can use their Latino background as an advantage in an increasingly competitive job market.
+The upcoming mesa redonda, which will be moderated by MTV2’s Desi Sanchez, will address jobs in the bilingual marketplace and how individuals can use their Latino background as an advantage in an increasingly competitive job market. less

 New York City, NY; NYC